Iconicles

-Iconicles is a live-action/animated television series for pre-schoolers.
-The series is a co-production between the British Create Media Ventures and the American phuuz entertainment, in association with Foothill Entertainment and Dinamo Productions.
-The series uses a cross between live-action, flash animation and CGI animation.
+Iconicles is a British live-action, flash and CGI animated television series for pre-schoolers.
+The series is a British-American co-production between Create Media Ventures (as "Iconicles Limited") and phuuz entertainment, in association with Foothill Entertainment and Dinamo Productions.

 Plot

-The series tells of a man named Nat (Gavin Stenhouse) who invents an amazing display, the Iconi-Screen, that allows him to communicate with animated animals in various settings, such as a farm, the sea, a jungle, and a forest.
+The series tells of a guy named Nat (Gavin Stenhouse) who invents an amazing display, the Iconi-Screen, that allows him to communicate with animated animals in various settings, such as a farm, the sea, a jungle, and a forest.
 The animals are called "Iconicles".
-In every episode Nat has a problem and is helped to solve it by an Iconicle, who jumps out of the Iconi-Screen to enter the real world and interact with Nat.
+In every episode, Nat has a problem and is helped to solve it by an Iconicle, who jumps out of the Iconi-Screen to enter the real world and interact with Nat.
 At some point in every episode, there is a game with questions and answers based on what happened with some of the Iconicles.